aliadnanciit/assignment/README.md

 ## Tech Stack
+- Modular architecture supporting different development environment like staging and prod
 - MVVM (Also demonstrate state handling on first UI using MVVM)
 - Kotlin - Programming language (Sealed classes for UI state handling at first UI for state handling demonstration)
 - Hilt - Used to provide all dependencies to classes